walacor/typescript-sdk/README.md

 # Walacor Template

-This template is designed to embellish the process of integrating with the Walacor Data Platform.
+This template is designed to embellish the process of integrating with the Walacor data platform.

 ## About Walacor